o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

       * **Texture**: `SmokeBall01_ColorCC_8x8.png`
       * **Use Texture**: Disabled
          {{< note >}}
-         Using the texture as the base color will discolor how the material looks, but the texture's alpha channel will be used for the opacity.
+         You don't want to use the texture as the base color because it will discolor the material.
+However, setting the base color texture property is necessary to use the texture's alpha channel for the opacity.
          {{< /note >}}
     * **Opacity**
       * **Opacity Mode**: `Blended`
       * **Alpha Source**: `Packed`
          {{< note >}}
-         A `Packed` alpha source means the material will use the alpha channel packed into the base color texture.
+         A `Packed` alpha source means the material will use the alpha channel from the base color texture.
          {{< /note >}}
       * **Factor**: `1.0`
       * **Alpha affects specular**: `1.0`